-There comes a time in the flooring decision-making process where you realize that it comes down to hardwood vs. laminate.
+There comes a time in the flooring decision-making process when you realize that it comes down to hardwood vs. laminate.
 You’ve come to your senses regarding that shag carpet.
 You’ve done tile before and, like most everyone else, wished you’d picked a different color, size, kind, grout, etc. We’ve all been there.

 And now you’re here, where most people eventually arrive, at the hardwood vs. laminate debate.
 In the past, it used to be no contest: Got lots of money?
 Spring for the hardwoods.
 Not so much money?
-Get the laminate.
+Get the wood laminate.

 Care.
 Hardwoods and laminate require around the same amount of routine care.
 Vacuum, sweep and clean up any spills and you’re done.
-Although, spill red wine on some hardwoods and you’ll end up with red floors.
+But spill red wine on some hardwoods and you’ll end up with red floors.
 And anyone with a dog or small children has to just learn to tolerate the scratches that hardwoods tend to get.

 Environment.
-Since this is KronotexUSA’s blog, the answer here is pretty clear cut (pun intended).
-While both hardwoods and laminates use trees, the use of sustainable pine trees from ecological forest thinning operations and the absence of harmful chemicals in KronotexUSA’s manufacturing processes give their laminates a significant advantage in the green department.
-We’ll let you click over to their environmental responsibility page if you want all the crunchy details.
+Since this is Swiss Krono USA’s blog, the answer here is pretty clear cut (pun intended).
+While both hardwood and laminate flooring is manufactured from trees, the use of sustainable pine trees from ecological forest thinning operations and the absence of harmful chemicals in Swiss Krono USA’s manufacturing processes give our laminates a significant advantage in the green department.

 Installation.
 Few installation jobs will inspire you to leave your home more than installing and refinishing hardwood floors.
 The dust, curing time and lingering smell are unpleasant at best, potentially hazardous at worst.
 Laminates can be professionally installed quickly and easily without nails or glue, and all the finishing is done at the factory instead of your house.

-And the winner in hardwood vs. laminate is…
+The winner in hardwood vs. laminate is…

 Just taking the aforementioned factors into account, you’d expect us to say laminate.
-And we would, quite honestly.
-But not necessarily for those reasons.
+And we would, quite honestly — but not necessarily for those reasons.